 Zero clean plate club

-You don’t have to clean your plate at my house and yes, you can still have dessert if you so choose.
+You don’t have to clean your plate at my house and yes, you can still have dessert if you want.

-I don’t make major distinctions between ‘bad’ food and ‘good’ food
+I don’t make major distinctions between ‘bad’ and ‘good’ food

 I don’t praise or punish when it comes to food